HTTP Source¶

 to: out

-Data could be sent to an HTTP source through:
+Data can be sent to an HTTP source through:

 An HTTP Source Vertex can generate a ClusterIP Service if service: true is specified.
-The service name is in the format {pipelineName}-{vertexName}, so the HTTP Source can be accessed at https://{pipelineName}-{vertexName}.{namespace}.svc:8443/vertices/{vertexName} within the cluster.
+The service name is in the format {pipelineName}-{vertexName}, so the HTTP Source can be accessed at https://{pipelineName}-{vertexName}.{namespace}.svc:8443/vertices/{vertexName} within the cluster by default.

 apiVersion: numaflow.numaproj.io/v1alpha1